 CleanMyPC helps you remove any kind of system junk, including temporary files.
-This way of deleting temporary files is easier because CleanMyPC will show you the list of them and you can remove them all together from one place in a few clicks.
-To do that you should:
+This way of deleting temporary files is easier because CleanMyPC will show you the list of them, and you can remove them altogether from one place in a few clicks.
+To do that, you should:

 1. Launch CleanMyPC and go to My Computer cleanup

 2. Start scan.
 As soon as it is completed, click Show Details.

 3. In the Trash & Junk folder, you will find Temporary files and check them.

 You may check other types of files you'd like to remove or clean temporary files only.

 CleanMyPC will track down and delete all the temporary files and free up space for you.